CVE Risks

 -

 Go to the ASM web console and click Risks > Risk Instances.
-On this page, you can see at a glance whether there are new vulnerabilities, how many CVEs are associated with the vulnerabilities, and whether they are known to have been exploited.
+On this page, you can see at a glance whether there are new vulnerabilities, how many CVEs are associated with the vulnerabilities, whether they are known to have been exploited, the exploit maturity level, and EPSS scores.
+Use this information to help you triage and prioritize vulnerabilities.

 -

 Expand the details of the risk to view these details and remediation recommendations.
-To assess risk and prioritize vulnerabilities, look at CVSS scores, KEV data, and length of exposure:
+To assess risk and prioritize vulnerabilities, look at the CVE contextual data and length of exposure:

 -

-You can also click View Associated CVEs to view and investigate all CVEs associated with the software.
+You can also click the associated CVEs to view and investigate all CVEs associated with the software.
 In the Associated CVEs table, click the CVE ID to view the related NVD page with additional information.